 Navajo Women at their Looms

-“I felt extremely privileged to visit with these women in their homes and photograph then weaving their blankets at their looms at a time Monument Valley was an extremely remote destination.” — Elmer A. Hubbard
+“I felt extremely privileged to visit with these women in their homes and photograph them weaving their blankets at their looms at a time when Monument Valley was an extremely remote destination.”

 Navajo Real Estate: Deserted Hogans

-The simply constructed Hogan is the traditional iconic dwelling of the Navajo people; deserted, but revered and not forgotten.
+The simply constructed hogan is the traditional iconic dwelling of the Navajo people; more often deserted these days, but revered and never forgotten.

 Anasazi Real Estate: Ancient Dwellings

-Tree-ring dating has these major Anasazi ruins throughout the Navajo Nation emerging as real estate developments in the late 1200s.
+Tree-ring dating puts these emerging Anasazi real estate developments throughout the Navajo Nation around the late 1200s.

 Emanating from springs in the White Mountains in eastern Arizona, the Little Colorado River cuts through narrow rugged gorges along the northern plateau and cascades over Grand Falls, another remote and unsung natural wonder of the Navajo Nation.